sequinstream/sequin/README.md

 ## How Sequin works

 Sequin connects to any Postgres database.
-To stream data, you'll create [Streams](https://sequinstream.com/docs/how-sequin-works#Streams) for each table you want to stream.
-Streams present a strictly ordered view of rows from one or more tables.
+Specify the tables you want to stream, as well as optional filters and transformations.
+Route changes to sinks like Kafka, SQS, Redis, or HTTP endpoints.

-Then, you'll connect your Streams to destinations, like SQS or HTTP endpoints.
-As rows are inserted or updated, Sequin will redeliver them until acknowledged.
+When you setup a sink, you can opt to backfill data from the source table to the sink.

-With [Change Capture Pipelines](https://sequinstream.com/docs/capture-changes/wal-pipelines), you can capture discrete changes to your tables, including `OLD` values for updates and hard-deletes.
-Sequin will write changes to an event log table in your database, so you can stream these changes with Sequin.
+After setup, Sequin will stream new changes to the sink as they occur in real-time.
+If there are any issues with delivery, Sequin will automatically retry delivery with exponential backoff.

 Sequin comes with a web console/UI for configuration.

-You can configure Sequin as code using YAML config files.
+You can also configure Sequin as code using YAML config files.

 ## Benchmarks